 Brittany Merson is a PhD student in Applied Cognitive Psychology.
 Her research interests include memory, cognitive control, and applying cognitive theories to health behavior.
 Brittany received a Bachelor of Science in Psychology from UC Davis, where she also completed a minor in Comparative Literature.

 Troy Mikanovich is a doctoral student pursuing an interfield degree in religion and American politics at Claremont Graduate University.
 His research interests include secularization, the religious opposition to state ideology, and the responsibilities of religious studies as a discipline.
 Before coming to CGU, he received a BA in astrophysics from UC Berkeley and an MA in religion and social theory from the Graduate Theological Union.

 Lauren is a doctoral student in literature at CGU, where she also completed her MA in English.
 Her primary research areas are nineteenth- and twentieth-century American literature.
-She has worked at the Writing Center since 2013, and she also teaches in the Writing Program at the University of La Verne.
-When she isn't reading for her qualifying exams, she is probably painting portraits of her miniature schnauzer.
+She has worked at the Center for Writing & Rhetoric since 2013, and she also teaches in the Writing Program at the University of La Verne.
+When she isn't reading for her dissertation, she is probably painting portraits of her miniature schnauzer.

 Mark Rinella is a doctoral student in Social Psychology at CGU, where he also received his MA in Social Psychology.
 His research focuses on how different identity related motivations influence the marginalization of group member.
 Mark currently manages the Social Identity Lab and serves as part-time lecturer at Cal State LA.